17 Semiarid Soils

 SI - IMMATURE SEMIARID SOILS

-Immature Semiarid Soils occur on Holocene land surfaces and do not have argillic horizons but usually have accumulations of calcium carbonate.
+Immature Semiarid Soils occur on Holocene land surfaces.
+They do not have argillic horizons but usually have accumulations of calcium carbonate.

 SIM